 Before performing a medical-necessity check, review test orders for all required elements and identify the reason for the test.
-Then use the following steps to verify medical necessity:
+Then take the following steps to verify medical necessity:

-Determine whether the test/service ordered has an NCD or LMRP/LCD.

-- 2. If the test or service does not have limited coverage under an NCD or LMRP/LCD, facilities can proceed and perform the test(s) ordered. - 3.
-If the test or service to be performed does have limited coverage under an NCD or LMRP/LCD, review the signs, symptoms, or diagnosis you have provided and determine whether your documentation supports medical necessity by reviewing the list of ICD-9-CM codes that support medical necessity. - If the test or service provided does not meet medical-necessity requirements and is not on the list of covered ICD-9-CM codes, complete an ABN. - For those tests that have frequency limitations, review the appropriate section of the NCD or LMRP for those specific limitations.
-Obtain an ABN when the patient exceeds frequency limitations.
+- Determine whether the test/service ordered has an NCD or LMRP/LCD. - If the test or service does not have limited coverage under an NCD or LMRP/LCD, facilities can proceed and perform the test(s) ordered. - 3.
+If the test or service to be performed does have limited coverage under an NCD or LMRP/LCD, review the signs, symptoms, or diagnosis the physician provided, and determine whether the documentation supports medical necessity by reviewing the list of ICD-9-CM codes that support medical necessity. - 4.
+If the test or service provided does not meet medical-necessity requirements and is not on the list of covered ICD-9-CM codes, complete an ABN. - 5.
+For those tests with frequency limitations, review the appropriate section of the NCD or LMRP to find those specific limitations.
+Obtain an ABN when the patient exceeds the limitations.